DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-09-16-same-user-different-email.md

 - show a redacted version of that email address
 - ask them to confirm access to that address, by entering a code

-We will use the [same email redaction pattern to the one we implemented on Teacher Self-service](https://github.com/DFE-Digital/dqt-web-portal/blob/main/src/Dqt.Portals/Tests/DqtWebPortals.Tests/RedactionHelperTests.cs#L8-L22).
+We will use the [email redaction pattern we built for Teacher Self-service](https://github.com/DFE-Digital/dqt-web-portal/blob/main/src/Dqt.Portals/Tests/DqtWebPortals.Tests/RedactionHelperTests.cs#L8-L22).

 ![Your email address is different to the one on record](01-your-email-address-is-different.png "Your email address is different to the one on record")